A gourmet start

 8,400 square feet.
 8 pristine guest decks.
 36,000 tonnes of white beauty; handsome enough to given anyone goosebumps on first glance – as she did to me.
 Yet despite her impressive size, which I hear is small compared to some cruise liners, the Silver Spirit is an intimate creature.

-With only a 540 guests and 376 crew aboard at any one time, and one of the highest space-to-guest ratios in the industry, her plush halls are always free from crowds and her six world-class restaurants are elegantly composed.
+With only a 540 guests and 376 crew aboard at any one time, and one of the highest space-to-guest ratios in the industry, her h halls are always free from crowds and her six world-class restaurants are elegantly composed.
 Many an evening, I wandered from outside to in, from inside to out, just to soak up the stillness.

 And every night my sleep was as hushed as a child’s, with only the sound of the wash to indicate I was anywhere other than on land.